turingschool/curriculum/source/projects/contact_manager.markdown

 This project assumes you have already completed the [general Ruby setup](http://tutorials.jumpstartlab.com/topics/environment/environment.html) and I'm using *Ruby 1.9.3*.
 We'll rely on the Bundler system to install other gems for us along the way.

-In addition, I recommend you use the Sublime Text 2 IDE available [here](http://www.sublimetext.com/2).
+In addition, I recommend you use the Atom IDE available [here](https://atom.io/).

 We'll use an iterative approach to develop one feature at a time.
 Here goes!